grapheco/pandadb-v0.3/README.md

 this command will create `pandadb-server-<version>.jar` in `target` directory.

 ## 2. Prepared
-1. deploy ElasticSearch7.x or later version in your machines
+1. deploy ElasticSearch7.x or later version on your machines
-2. deploy TiKV in your machines
+2. deploy TiKV on your machines

 ## 3. start
 #### 3.1 Download package